VisPro128/vistabler/README.md

 My.Timetable.html
 ^is the file from which the timetable information wants to be read.
 Needs to be manually updated every week.

+# Using this for yourself
+Make a fork for yourself.
+The Tasker task will make a folder called Vistabler in your SD card/main directory.

+You'll need:
+-Tasker
+-Read_Timetable_ino.tsk.xml Tasker file
+-SL4A (found in the associated files folder) -PythonForAndroid ("")

+Install SL4A, PythonForAndroid, Tasker and then the tast in that order.

+There are some things to change too.

+*Tasker edits*
+-Action 9, HTTP Get: The path needs to be changed from master to whatever the name of your fork is, so you get your timetable instead of mine.
+-Action 11, HTTP Get: Same deal as above.

+*Code edits*
+-Path Variables: Output path/input file may be an issue on some devices as it specifies 'sdcard' in the path.
+If this doesn't work, use a folder or address that does.
+-Courses: You need to put your courses in manually sadly.